 - 29. The Inquiry's approach to understanding the experiences of Deaf survivors including tangata Turi Māori was informed by the knowledge, expertise and work of its Deaf Reference Group and what it heard from Deaf survivors, tangata Turi Māori, their whānau and communities. - 30.
-Part 1, Chapter 6 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, sets out the framework that the Inquiry used to guide its analysis and understanding of Deaf survivors including tangata Turi Māori who suffered abuse and neglect in State and faith-based care.
+Part 1, Chapter 6 of the Final Report sets out the framework that the Inquiry used to guide its analysis and understanding of Deaf survivors including tangata Turi Māori who suffered abuse and neglect in State and faith-based care.
 The framework was also used to understand the experiences of disabled survivors and survivors who experienced mental distress. - 31.
-Part 1, Chapter 6 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, also describes the principles from the United Nations

-Convention on the Rights of Persons with Disabilities and Enabling Good Lives, which the Inquiry considered appropriate to help frame its understanding and analysis of the abuse and neglect suffered by Deaf survivors.
+Part 1, Chapter 6 of the Final Report also describes the principles from the United Nations Convention on the Rights of Persons with Disabilities and Enabling Good Lives, which the Inquiry considered appropriate to help frame its understanding and analysis of the abuse and neglect suffered by Deaf survivors.